 For the first three days of its summer season in July last year, it received 35,000 tourists each day - providing airlines little reason to listen to the Mayor’s requests.

 What do the residents of Hawai'i think of this influx?

 Residents of Maui were recently left dismayed following news of a water shortage that would see them fined $500 (€426) for washing their cars, watering their lawns, and a list of other “non-essential” water-related activities.

-People have taken to social media to express their concerns about the level of tourism in their areas.
+People took to social media to express their concerns about the level of tourism in their areas.

-Others fear the spread of the Delta variant is causing already stretched businesses to serve at 50 per cent capacity on some islands in the archipelago.
+Others feared the spread of COVID variants was causing already stretched businesses to serve at 50 per cent capacity on some islands in the archipelago.